ptsteadman/url-shortener/README.md

           |                   |                         |
           +-------------------+                        / \
             -----------------

-## config.js Configuration

-**shorty-web**

-The public-facing component of the URL shortener service.
-Calls the shorty-api API to get the proper redirect link.
-Host and port of the shorty-api API can be edited in config.js.

-**shorty-api**

-API and internal UI component of the shorty URL shortener.

-## Database Setup

-Install MySql, and start a mysql shell using sudo in the shorty-api directory.
-Create a database called "shortener" with the command "CREATE DATABASE shortener".
-(A different database name can be used by modifying 'mysqlDB' in shortener-api's config.js).
-Finally, use the command "SOURCE links.sql" to create the proper tables in MySQL.
-(To view the schema of these tables, you can view the links.sql file).

 ## Database Setup

 - Install MySql, and start a mysql shell using sudo in the shorty-api directory.